Learn MoreIUP Code: 003277

 See more information on applying for a Direct Loan.

-Summer term: To apply, the parent borrower must complete a summer PLUS Loan application.
+Summer term: To apply, the parent borrower must complete a summer PLUS Loan application, which will be available on April 10, 2018.

 See further information on applying for a Parent PLUS Loan.